 I learned to accept it, as a symptom of her illness, beyond her control.
 To see it as neither an indication of the past or future, but of the here and now.
 A moment in time.

 Having not asked for help when I needed it, I can see now what an extraordinary amount of courage it takes to lift ones shirt-sleeve and say, “Help, I can’t cope.”
-To see and trust in the my daughter’s strength.

 I’m getting better at talking about it, too, to both my daughter and to other parents.
 I like to think that’s a good thing.
 That we’re not all suffering in silence or silos.
 That one day, people will talk about self-harm openly and without apology.